kevinhenryburke/scalegitbook/getting-started/BusinessOutcomes.md

 When working out how to classify business outcomes we need to think about the __Business Process__.
 The ideal business outcomes list should be something that we can map to a list of paths that may be followed at decision points in the process.
 So for example if an implementation gives a rating as High Value or Low Value for a customer and these trigger different processes in the business process then these might be good choices for business outcomes from the service.

+## Extending our Example

-We can extend our toy example to show how to add Business Outcomes.
-Suppose that our method retrieves information about an individual and in the process determines if they are a Sensitive figure and we know that this is of interest to our business process.
-We can update our method to support this with a few extra lines (13-20)
+We can extend our toy Rating example to show how to add Business Outcomes.
+We'll add a data structure inside the class to hold a few names and their ratings.
+The Rating is of interest to our business process so we use this measure at the Business Outcome for this method.
+We can update our method to support this with a few extra lines which set the BusinessOutcome to be either 'High-Rated Client' and 'Low-Rated Client' .

 ```
-global inherited sharing class ExampleDecoupledMethod implements mscope.IService_Implementation {
+global inherited sharing class ExampleRating implements mscope.IService_Implementation {

+    class RatingReply {
+        String name;
+        String rating;
+    }

+    static Map<String, RatingReply> RatingDB;

+    static {
+        RatingDB = new Map<String, RatingReply>();
+        RatingReply ratingReply;
+        ratingReply = new RatingReply();
+        ratingReply.name = 'Barack Obama';
+        ratingReply.rating = 'Good';
+        RatingDB.put(ratingReply.name, ratingReply);

+        ratingReply = new RatingReply();
+        ratingReply.name = 'Homer Simpson';
+        ratingReply.rating = 'Poor';
+        RatingDB.put(ratingReply.name, ratingReply);
+    }

+    static RatingReply queryRating (String name) {
+        return RatingDB.get(name);
+    }

     global Object dispatch(mscope.InvocationDetails invocationDetails, Object inputData) {
         String inputDataCast = (String) inputData;
-        String returnValue;
+        // in a more real world example a full data structure with rating related values would be the return value
+        String returnValue = 'Not Relevant';

+        // mimic a failure scenario
-        if (inputDataCast == 'Failure') {
+        if (inputDataCast == 'Bad Call') {
-            // How to respond to a failure in processing
             invocationDetails.raiseError('ExampleErrorCode');
             invocationDetails.addErrorReference('Invocation', invocationDetails.InvocationName);
         }
         else {
-            // How to respond to a business routing
-            // For example if a process needs to know if a client is sensitive
-            if (inputDataCast == 'Barack Obama' || inputDataCast == 'Angela Merkel'){
+            RatingReply ratingReply = queryRating(inputDataCast);

+            if (ratingReply != null) {
+                if (ratingReply.rating == 'Poor') {
-                invocationDetails.BusinessOutcome = 'Sensitive Client';
+                    invocationDetails.BusinessOutcome = 'Low-Rated Client';
                 }
                 else {
-                invocationDetails.BusinessOutcome = 'Standard Client';
+                    invocationDetails.BusinessOutcome = 'High-Rated Client';
                 }
-            returnValue = 'Returning back: ' + inputDataCast;
+                returnValue = 'Rating:  ' + ratingReply.rating;
+            }
+            else {
+                invocationDetails.BusinessOutcome = 'New Client';
+            }
         }
         return returnValue;
     }